kristinjinks/kristinjinks.com/src/content/publications/saltmarsh-grass-fishery-food-webs-australian-estuaries.md

 url: 'https://www.sciencedirect.com/science/article/pii/S0272771419308492'
 ---

-This research examines how saltmarsh grass ecosystems support fishery food webs in subtropical Australian estuarine environments.
-The study reveals the critical role of saltmarsh habitats in maintaining productive fisheries through complex food web interactions.
+We examined the fundamental role of saltmarsh grass ecosystems in supporting fishery food webs across subtropical Australian estuarine environments.
+Using stable isotope analysis and food web modeling, we demonstrate that saltmarsh vegetation provides critical basal production that supports commercially important fish species through complex trophic pathways.
+Our findings reveal that saltmarsh-derived organic matter forms the foundation of estuarine productivity, with direct implications for fisheries management and coastal habitat conservation.

 **Citation count: 36**